thomasgauvin/Azure-Cognitive-Services-Speech-Azure-Functions-demo/README.md

     }
     ```

-3. From your command line, navigate inside the /Azure Function/ folder & run `npm start`.
+2. From your command line, navigate inside the /Azure Function/ folder & run `npm start`.

     You should see the Azure Functions Core Tools run, and the function should be running at address `http://localhost:7071/api/TTSAuthorizationToken`.
 If your address is different, you may have to adjust the HTML to make requests to your correct path.

+3. Get the full path of `/HTML/synthesis.html`, copy that path, & open it in the browser

+4. Press the `Update Voice List` blue button to get the list of voices available.

+5. Done!
+You can add text and start synthesis when you are ready!

+#### Common issues

+1. If speech is not working, verify that you have added your keys and region to local.settings.json
+2. If speech is not working after clicking start synthesis, ensure that the update voice list button was click and that a voice is selected.
+3. Ensure that CORS is enabled in local.settings.json to allow requests from a different origin to be accepted by Azure Functions

 ## Resources